 The given range is relative to a point four bytes (in Thumb code) or two words (in ARM code) after the address of the current instruction.
-More distant addresses can be in range if the alignment is 16-bytes or more relative to this point.

 - Register-relative and PC-relative expressions on page 8-7 - Load immediates into registers on page 5-5.